 "No follow" internal links to low-value pages might be intentional, but you should double check that all pages that have only "no follow" internal links are actually low-value pages.

-Discover pages that are not linked as often as they should be and recognize quickly the pages of little importance that have an overabundance of links.
+An audit will reveal which pages are not linked as often as they should be.
+It will also call out pages of little importance that have an overabundance of links.

-To reduce bounce rates and increase engagement, consider prioritizing links to pages that already have good engagement, but that have fewer internal links pointing to them.
+To reduce bounce rate and increase engagement, consider prioritizing links to pages that already have good engagement, but that have fewer pages linked to them.